RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

 - Indexing new data stored in Redis: If you want to keep all data and index in Redis, this is the best approach.
 Do this using the ADD command.
-- Indexing existing data in Redis hashes: If you have your data stored in hashes, that is the most convenient way to index your data.
-Do this through ADDHASH command.
 - Index data that is stored in another database: If you already have the data in another database and all you want is a fast, lightweight in-memory index, this can reduce the data redundancy.